 - 1. Sign in or create an account at learn.zybooks.com - 2.
-Enter the following zyBook code: FOOTHILLCS02AVenkataramanSpring2019 - 3.
+Enter the following zyBook code: FOOTHILLCS01AVenkataramanWinter2019 - 3.
 Subscribe

 A subscription costs \$77.
 Students may begin subscribing the week before the quarter starts and the cutoff to subscribe is the day before the quarter ends.
 Subscriptions will last until the end of the quarter.
 I'm told they can be extended for a nominal fee.

-In addition to the Zybook, there is a recommended text for the course.
-It is Absolute C++ (any edition at least as recent as the 2nd), by Walter Savitch, Addison Wesley.
-However, you can use any C++ textbook or resource that fits your style and budget.
+In addition to the Zybook and Canvas Modules, there is a recommended text for the course.

+It is Introduction to Java Programming: Comprehensive Version, any Edition (7th or later), by Liang, Pearson/Prentice Hall.
+However, you can use any Java textbook that fits your style and budget.